A “mansion on wheels” from the golden age of railroading, this car was used by a U.S. president, movie stars, and business executives.

 In September 1966 the car was purchased at Aurora, IL by PSRMA Life Charter member Jack Stodelle on behalf of San Diegans John Cuchna, Charles Pratt, and Steve Sourapas, who had its exterior painted dark blue and the interior decorated in Victorian style, with cream and gold paint, red velour drapes, mirror tiles, and four 1920s Louis Icart lithographs, at a cost of $60,000.
 The car was named Victoria, after Pratt’s wife.
 It was used as a party car around the United States and Mexico, and in 1973 was used in filming Executive Action with Burt Lancaster & Robert Ryan.
 In October 1974 Cuchna and Sourapas (who had bought out Pratt) donated the car to the PSRMA.

-Victoria was used on PSRMA Amtrak excursions, and from 1976 to 1984 was the centerpiece of its Bicentennial exhibit on Harbor Drive at B Street in San Diego.
+Victoria was used on PSRMA Amtrak excursions and from 1976 to 1984 was the centerpiece of its Bicentennial exhibit on Harbor Drive at B Street in San Diego.
 In October 1976, Victoria was used in filming MacArthur with Gregory Peck & Dan O’Herlihy, and in 1980 was painted Pullman green and renamed Robert Peary.
 In 1984 it was moved to the La Mesa depot for display.
 It went to Campo on “Great Freight II” on February 28, 1987.
-It is now on display and used on museum specials, and is available for charter on the museum’s Miller Creek trains.
+It is now on display, used on museum specials, and is available for charter on many of the museum’s trains.